-In every corps program there is a structure in terms of roles, responsibilities, and relationships among its members.
+In every Salvation Army program there is a structure in terms of roles, responsibilities, and relationships among its members.
 It serves as a blueprint that outlines how various tasks and activities are divided, coordinated, and supervised to achieve the vision and purpose or your program.
-Here is the organizational structure for Women's Ministries:
+Here is our organizational structure for Women's Ministries: